- FHIR meaning

 Standardized framework

-FHIR provides a modern and standardized framework specifically designed for healthcare.
+FHIR data model provides a modern and standardized framework specifically designed for healthcare.
 It facilitates the seamless sharing of healthcare information across different systems, organizations, and devices, promoting interoperability and data liquidity.

 Flexibility and integration